abhi012323/taskmanager/README.md

-Task Management Frontend
+Task Manager Backend

 Overview

-This is the frontend of the Task Management Application, built using React.
-It provides a user interface for managing tasks, including user registration, login, and CRUD operations on tasks.
-The frontend communicates with the backend via RESTful APIs.
+This is the backend server for the Task Management Application.
+It handles user authentication, task management, and interaction with the MongoDB database.
+The server is built using Node.js and Express and communicates with the frontend via RESTful APIs.
 Features

     User Registration and Login with JWT-based Authentication.
-    Task Creation, Viewing, Updating, and Deletion.
-    State Management using Redux.
-    Form Validation and Error Handling.
+    Secure Password Storage using Bcrypt.
+    CRUD Operations for Task Management.
+    MongoDB as the Database.

 Technologies Used

-    React: JavaScript library for building user interfaces.
-    Redux: State management library for React applications.
-    Axios: Promise-based HTTP client for making API requests.
-    React Router: Declarative routing for React applications.
-    ESLint: Tool for identifying and fixing problems in JavaScript code.
+    Node.js: JavaScript runtime environment.
+    Express: Web framework for building RESTful APIs.
+    MongoDB: NoSQL database for storing user and task data.
+    Mongoose: ODM (Object Data Modeling) library for MongoDB.
+    Bcrypt: Library for hashing passwords.
+    JWT (JSON Web Token): For secure authentication.

 Installation
 Prerequisites

     Node.js and npm installed on your machine.
-    Backend server running and accessible.
+    MongoDB installed and running.

 Steps to Set Up